Fashion October movement pushes again against cheap

 Share

-But it’s been criticized for its impact on the environment and the employees who make it.
+But it’s been criticized for impacting the environment and the employees who make it.

 ANALYSISFast fashion attempts an environmental makeover